Corporate Governance

 Board of Directors

-The Board of Directors of the Company consists of nine members: President & CEO Masataka Kinoshita who chairs the Board, Directors Shigeyoshi Kinoshita, Hiroshi Naruse, Takashi Kiribuchi, Tomomi Uchida, Tadashi Yamamoto and Michelle Tan, and Members of Audit and Supervisory Committee Toshihiko Yamashita (Outside Director), Akihiro Kiyooka and Takuji Akiyama (Outside Director).
+The Board of Directors of the Company consists of nine members: President & CEO Masataka Kinoshita who chairs the Board, Directors Shigeyoshi Kinoshita, Hiroshi Naruse, Takashi Kiribuchi, Yuji Kinoshita, Tadashi Yamamoto and Michelle Tan, and Members of Audit and Supervisory Committee Kikuo Asano (Outside Director), Akihiro Kiyooka and Takuji Akiyama (Outside Director).

 The Board deliberates and decides important business management matters, such as management strategies and business planning, and basic policies for building corporate governance and internal control systems, while ensuring objective and rational judgment.
 Furthermore, the Board delegates decision-making on matters related to the execution of business operations other than matters to be resolved at the Board of Directors to President and Director, and monitors and supervises the execution of duties by thorough monitoring and other measures on delegated matters.